Yann39/self-hosted/README.md

 We have so far set up a structure with a folder per stack/container (in _/opt/apps_).
 That way each stack definition (Docker Compose file) and bind mount data is fully contained in that single folder.

-The only exception are **named volumes**, which stores data in the _/var/lib/docker/volumes_ directory.
+The only exception is **named volumes**, which store data in the _/var/lib/docker/volumes_ directory.
 This includes the databases of some applications, which could also be backed up separately using the tool associated with the database management system.

 This is the only data that really concerns us, thanks to Docker, the system has hardly been modified at all, so there's no need to back it up completely